yuanqing/figma-plugins-stats/README.md

 - Set this using the `--time` flag.
 For example: `--time 7d`, `--time 2w`.
 - *N.B.* Historical data goes back to 1 April 2020 at the most.

-By default, plugins are sorted in descending order of the change in install count.
+By default, plugins are sorted in descending order of the increase in install count.

 - Set this using the `--sort` flag.
 For example: `--sort author`, `--sort name`, `--sort installs`, `--sort installs-delta`, `--sort likes`, `--sort likes-delta`.

 Omit the profile handle to get the stats for *all* Figma plugins:

 ```
-$ figma-plugins-stats | less -r
+$ npx figma-plugins-stats | less -r
 ```

 ## CLI

 ```
-$ figma-plugins-stats --help
+$ npx figma-plugins-stats --help

   Description
     A CLI to get live and historical stats for your Figma plugins